11 Common Flowers That are Actually Dangerous for Pets

 Tulip

-Another bulb plant that is toxic to dogs, the tulip can cause nausea and excessive drooling and mouth irritation when ingested.
-The plant’s bulb is the most toxic.
-Here are 10 drought-tolerant landscaping ideas to try this year.
+Another bulb plant that is toxic to dogs is the tulip which can cause nausea and excessive drooling and mouth irritation when ingested.
+Similar to daffodils and autumn crocus, this plant’s bulb is the most toxic so it’s a good idea to take extra precautions just after planting to keep pets away.

 8 / 11